MasterPastures/CMS-DE-SynPuf-VB/README.md

 The EDA of the beneficiary summary and inpatient claims data lives here.

 ## scripts
 The script lives at CMS-DE-SynPuf-VB/scripts/download_cms_data.py.
-You can run it by running `python download_cms_data.py` from the command line or a terminal.
+You can execute it by running `python download_cms_data.py` from the command line or a terminal.